MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-set-up-customer-price-groups.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: customer price groups, discounts, sales prices ms.date: 09/30/2021
+ms.search.keywords: 'customer price groups, discounts, sales prices' ms.date: 09/30/2021
 ms.author: edupont
-ms.openlocfilehash: 9abd79500966a946228834166ef554e6a3e70911
-ms.sourcegitcommit: 7b6d70798b4da283d1d3e38a05151df2209c2b72
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 06/12/2022
-ms.locfileid: "8950081"
 ---

-# <a name="set-up-customer-price-groups"></a>Set Up Customer Price Groups
+# Set Up Customer Price Groups

 Sales prices can be made dependent on the customer groups to which you sell.
 These are called customer price groups.

 Before you set up customer price groups, you must decide how many groups you want and which customers will belong to each group.

-## <a name="how-to-create-sales-prices-for-a-group-of-customers"></a>How to create sales prices for a group of customers
+## How to create sales prices for a group of customers

 When you have agreed on the prices that the group of customers will pay for certain items, you register the agreement for the individual items on the lines in the **Sales Prices** page.

-### <a name="to-create-sales-prices-for-a-group-of-customers"></a>To create sales prices for a group of customers
+### To create sales prices for a group of customers

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customer Price Groups**, and then choose the related link.